Tactical Practice Some things to make your practice/workout better

 it’s hard to tell the difference between a killer and a thief.
 Are they

 there for your VCR, or something else?
-A functional handgun that is stored unloaded in a

-somewhere besides the bedroom when intruders come.
 My wife has been known to roll her eyes when I walk her through emergency defensive plans or explain a change.
 Of course, if there were a fire in the house, even my five-year-old knows to get out of the house and meet at the mailbox.
 Our world being what it is, the odds of your being burglarized are actually greater than any threat of fire.
 Everyone has a smoke alarm in their house, so why shouldn’t we also have some type of defensive plan worked out in advance.
 The biggest factors to a home defense plan are communication, architecture, access to weapons, and the number of residents living in and around your home or apartment.
 Most importantly (and you have all heard

 this before from half a dozen gun-writers) you have to have a phone,